 This coffee comes to us from the volcanic lands of Kintamani in beautiful Bali.

-Bali is referred to as the “Paradise of Indonesia,” which is why the small holder farms and producers have christened this coffee ” Magical Paradise.”
+Bali is referred to as the “Paradise of Indonesia,” which is why small holder farms and producers on Bali have christened this coffee ” Magical Paradise.”
 For those who have been fortunate enough to visit Bali, it goes without saying that there is no other place quite like it.
-The island’s blend of rich culture, friendly Balinese, amazing culinary, year round sunny weather, beautiful beaches, and nature has marked Bali as one of the most remarkable destinations in the world.
+The island’s blend of rich culture, friendly Balinese, amazing culinary, year round sunny weather, beautiful beaches, and nature make Bali one of the most remarkable destinations in the world.

-Expect a smooth cup with notes of milk chocolate, caramel, and blackberry accompanied by a medium body and mild, citrus fruit acidity
+When drinking, expect a smooth cup with notes of milk chocolate, caramel, and blackberry accompanied by a medium body and mild, citrus fruit acidity.

 - 1,200 - 1,300 masl